Can Geoengineering Save Climate Change Vulnerable Nations?

 climate adaptation solution geoengineering

 Small Island nations are at the forefront of the climate crisis.
-Developing countries in the Pacific Islands like Tonga, Fiji, and Tuvalu are seemingly helpless to protect themselves against extreme weather conditions.
+Developing countries in the Pacific Islands like Tonga, Fiji, and Tuvalu are seemingly helpless in protecting themselves against extreme weather conditions.

-During the Pacific Islands forum among the 16 Pacific Island members, Australia and New Zealand, the Pacific Islands leaders left the forum feeling unsatisfied because of the lack of commitment from Australian Prime Minister Scot Morrison to take climate change actions, according to CNN news.
+According to CNN news, during the Pacific Islands Forum, which included 16 members from Australia and New Zealand, the Pacific Islands leaders left feeling unsatisfied because Australian Prime Minister Scot Morrison did not commit to taking climate change action.

 Their push to phase out coal and higher emissions targets was thwarted by the Australian Prime Minister, a strong supporter of the coal industry.
 According to the Minerals Council of Australia, coal is one of Australia’s biggest industries and the 2nd largest export (CNN, 2019 Aug).